Erudika/scoold/README.md

 ## Uploading custom avatars

+This feature is available in both Scoold and Scoold Pro.
+You can configure Scoold to upload custom profile pictures to a cloud-based image hosting service like Imgur or Cloudinary.
+In Scoold Pro, avatars are uploaded to the configured storage provider, but by configuring Imgur or Cloudinary for avatars, you will essentially change where avatars are stored and served from.

 ### To Imgur
 To use Imgur for storing images, specify your Imgur API client id:
 ```